gabisonia/gabisonia/README.md

 ## About Me

+With nearly a decade of dedicated experience in the computer software industry, I've had the opportunity to wear many hats — ranging from software testing and development to C-level management, solution architecture, resource management, and staffing.
+This diverse journey has shaped me into a multifaceted professional, with software development remaining my core strength.

-Experienced Software Engineer and Solution Architect with nearly a decade of dedicated experience in the computer software industry, primarily focused on Microsoft technologies.
-Proven track record of leadership with 3+ years of successfully leading development teams comprising up to 60 talented developers.
-Good communication skills combined with a passion for maintaining and enhancing software quality.
+As an Experienced Software Engineer and Solution Architect, my primary focus has been on Microsoft technologies.
+Over the years, I've led development teams of up to 60 talented developers.

 Proficient in the following areas:
 * Software and Solution Architecture: Experienced in designing robust software solutions that meet business objectives and scale effectively.